Simplex algorithm: Efficiency in practice

 Analyzing and quantifying the observation that the simplex algorithm is efficient in practice despite its exponential worst-case complexity has led to the development of other measures of complexity.
 The simplex algorithm has polynomial-time average-case complexity under various probability distributions, with the precise average-case performance of the simplex algorithm depending on the choice of a probability distribution for the random matrices.
 Another approach to studying "typical phenomena" uses Baire category theory from general topology, and to show that (topologically) "most" matrices can be solved by the simplex algorithm in a polynomial number of steps.

 Another method to analyze the performance of the simplex algorithm studies the behavior of worst-case scenarios under small perturbation – are worst-case scenarios stable under a small change (in the sense of structural stability), or do they become tractable?
 This area of research, called smoothed analysis, was introduced specifically to study the simplex method.
 Indeed, the running time of the simplex method on input with noise is polynomial in the number of variables and the magnitude of the perturbations.

 Other algorithms

 Other algorithms for solving linear-programming problems are described in the linear-programming article.
 Another basis-exchange pivoting algorithm is the criss-cross algorithm.
 There are polynomial-time algorithms for linear programming that use interior point methods: these include Khachiyan's ellipsoidal algorithm, Karmarkar's projective algorithm, and path-following algorithms.
+The Big-M method is an alternative strategy for solving a linear program, using a single-phase simplex.